sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

-These equations for the time and space costs of various collectors in terms of parameters of the workload enable the comparison of different collectors to determine how well-suited they are for certain programs and constraints.
+These equations for the time and space costs of various collectors in terms of parameters of the workload enable the comparison of different collectors to determine how well-suited they are for certain mutator programs and constraints.
 While not giving the exact formulations for these properties, which would be difficult to do in general, the abstracted equations give an idea of how the space and time of a collector vary with their parameters, and thus what the important constraints of each are.

 ## Conclusion